 Instead of holding your toddler down to brush their teeth or brushing their teeth while they’re asleep, work towards toothbrushing using teamwork and cooperation instead.

-Sorry mama, as much as you realize the importance of dental hygiene, it is just not worth it to explain cavities until you’re blue in the face to a very young toddler.
+As much as you realize the importance of dental hygiene, it is just not worth it to explain cavities until you’re blue in the face to a very young toddler.

 It can be easy to be discouraged when your toddler is throwing a tantrum about brushing their teeth.
 Let’s focus instead on including this in our daily routines.
 Here are some strategies you can try!